mniedzie/ML4DQM-DC_SharedTools/DatasetCrafting/README.md

 python3 first_run.py --seedfile <seed_file_path> --infile <input_file_path> --outfile <output_file_path>
 ```
 The input file should contain all available histograms of given type.
 These are used to find histograms similar to the seed histograms.
-The seed file should contain the examples of input histograms (in same dataframe format as used in whole ML4DQM method or as a json file, same format as Golden Json, with picked runs and lumisections).
+The seed file should contain the examples of input histograms (in same dataframe format as used in whole ML4DQM method or as a json file, same format as Golden Json, with picked runs and lumisections, example in ```data/SeedJson.json```).
 If no file is provided, 10 random histograms from input will be used.
 The output file will be used as a basis name to save the outputs (an abbreviation of each method name will be added at the end of the name).
 By default it is set to ```first_run/test.csv```.

 The plots with resampled histograms are saved in ```first_run/``` directory.
 The naming is "test+resamppling method abbreviation+noise method abbreviation".
 These are hardcoded, and generally meant as a first step to choose the optimal method.
 Further optimization of the algorithms should be done within configuration files, using the method explained below.